 Metropolitan Nashville Parks and Recreation

 The Tomorrow Fund's service projects provide a great opportunity for Nashville's young professionals to get involved in their community and make a positive impact in the lives of some wonderful young people.

 Our 2013 - 2014 Advisory Board

 The Tomorrow Fund Advisory Board is commited to providing a training ground for the future leaders of Middle Tennessee's philanthropic and outreach efforts.

-Proceeds from the event support The Tomorrow Fund, which builds community awareness and responsibility in young professionals by establishing a pattern of community service and charitable giving.
-In 2011, The Tomorrow Fund was able to provide support to A.B.L.E.
-Youth, Foundation for Tennessee Chess, IKE Services, In Full Motion, and Our Kids through its grantmaking process.
+Proceeds supported The Tomorrow Fund, which builds community awareness and responsibility in young professionals by establishing a pattern of community service and charitable giving.
+In 2012, The Tomorrow Fund supported Project for Neighborhood Aftercare and East Nashville Hope Exchange through its grantmaking process.